Daniel-Mietchen/ideas/communities/communities.md

 # About

 This file hosts information regarding communities, organizations or other initiatives with which I have actively engaged in 2025.
-This listing -- alphabetical by URL -- is very incomplete and will likely remain so, but I am planning to interconnect it with my [yearly priorities](../new-year-resolutions).
+This listing &mdash; alphabetical by URL &mdash; is very incomplete and will likely remain so, but I am planning to interconnect it with my [yearly priorities](../new-year-resolutions).

+# Legend

+Some relevant icons:
+* for the rough topics that the community engages in
+  * 🌱 sustainability
+  * ✏️ education
+  * 🌉 infrastructure
+  * 🔬 research
+  * 🎶 culture
+* for my ways of engaging with the community
+  * 👍 generic support
+  * ❓ criticism
+  * ⌛ donating time
+  * 💶 donating money
+  * 🦉 donating expertise
+  * 🧱 donating resources

+# Communities

 * https://ackersyndikat.org/
 * https://buergerenergie-jena.de/